Artificial hip joint: When is the right time?

 • Ceramic (highly abrasion-resistant and biocompatible)

-• Titanium (robust and light)
+• Titanium (robust and lightweight)

-• Polyethylene with added vitamin E (low-wear and stable)
+• Polyethylene with added vitamin E (low wear and stable)

-The goal of an artificial hip joint is to restore mobility, freedom from pain and quality of life.
+The goal of an artificial hip joint is to restore mobility, freedom from pain, and quality of life.

 Symptoms and signs: When is an artificial hip joint necessary?